brger93/archionkarte-20/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The geneology platform ARCHION provides access to digitalised church books.
-To have a better overview of the location of the already digitalised 175,000 church books, a uMap was set-up: Archionkarte 2.0.
+The genealogy platform ARCHION provides access to digitised church records.
+To gain a better overview of the locations of the 175,000 church books that have already been digitised, a uMap has been set up: [Archionkarte 2.0.](https://umap.openstreetmap.de/de/map/archionkarte-20_113993#6/51.000/15.084)

-This repo helps maintaining the underlying json files to correctly reflect the digitalisation status on the map.
+This repository helps to maintain the underlying JSON files so that they correctly reflect the digitisation status on the map.